Yaar Nee?: Plot

 Anand is finally successful in persuading his mother to let Sandhya go back to her home by train.
 The next day, he learns that the train was in an accident, but he saw her on the terrace that same night.
 All these things take a toll on his mental health and he is advised to take some rest in Shimla.
 There, he meets a monk on a hilltop who tells him that 100 years ago at this very spot, a boy and a girl were romancing when the girl fell and died.
 Since then, her spirit has been roaming, waiting for her lover to return, who has been reincarnated in Anand's form.
 Anand then sees Sandhya far down the hillside and she sings the last part of "Nanae varuven meendum varuven ".
 Persuaded, Anand jumps but is saved by Lata.

 Later, when Anand sees Sandhya trying to lure him out, he follows her to the same old bungalow, where he sees Sandhya on the stairway in one moment and then impossibly beside him in another.
 She lures him to the roof, where suddenly he sees a duplicate of Sandhya who came running out of a room in the house.
 The duplicate shouts that she is the real Sandhya but she is taken away.
-Strengthened by this sudden revelation, Anand realizes this woman on the roof is not a ghost and confronts her, but she accidentally falls down and dies.
+Strengthened by this sudden revelation, Anand realises this woman on the roof is not a ghost and confronts her, but she accidentally falls down and dies.
 Then comes Ramesh, Anand's cousin.
 The climax of the movie comes here as Ramesh reveals that all this was his plan from the very beginning so that Anand is termed as mentally unstable and that his entire inheritance would pass to the next cousin i.e., Ramesh.
 A duel follows with other henchmen of Ramesh joining to kill Anand but the police arrive and arrest all the culprits.

 The superintendent reveals the hidden details of how the previous acts had been staged with the policeman, the monk, and the 'servant' Madhav and tells the story of the other woman who was Sandhya's twin, whose existence was unknown to Sandhya.
 Sandhya's parents had separated them 18 years ago when her mother took away the other girl.
 Her mother died, and she was forced to adopt unfair means for her living.
 Her father learned of her after 16 years but he couldn't tell Sandhya about her twin sister.
 But somehow Ramesh learned of this twin sister and he started his brilliant planning.
 The "Sandhya" who had lured him in the hospital, the woman he had met on the road, the dead girl in the mansion, and the woman in white in Shimla were all acts done by this other girl.
 This explains the entire story and Sandhya's simultaneous presence in two places.
 Hence, the mystery is solved and at the end of the film Sandhya and Anand reunite.